schneems/rust_macro_tutorial/docs/field_start.md

 %>
 ```

-This code uses `syn::parse_quote!` macro to generate a `syn::Field` that we can use to pass to the associated function we just defined.
+This test code uses `syn::parse_quote!` macro to generate a `syn::Field` that we can use to pass to the associated function we just defined.
 We have to annotate the type in the test or syn won't know what data structure we're trying to represent in our code.
 From there it asserts our naming logic works as expected.

 Happy paths are nice and all, but what about that error from earlier?
+Add a test now:

 ```rust
 :::>> print.erb